 Kefir can also be made in the refrigerator.
 The culturing process takes longer due to the lowered temperatures and results in a slightly different product.
 Kefir made this way tends to be thicker and less sour than its counter-top counterpart.
 Simply place the grains in milk as you would normally, then place the container in the fridge, and let it sit for up to a week.

 When culturing kefir at home, it is important to experiment.
 Kefir fermentation can be greatly affected by the ambient temperature, so be sure to keep an eye on any countertop batches.
 Always use clean containers and never drink kefir that smells “off.”
 Store excess grains in fresh milk, and be sure to strain and add fresh milk every few weeks.
 You can also dehydrate your grains and put them in a sort of stasis if you plan on taking an indefinite break from production.
-Kefir is wonderfully refreshing and delicious by itself, or blended into fruit smoothies, or it can be used in recipes that call for yogurt, milk or buttermilk.
+Kefir is wonderfully refreshing and delicious by

-If you are interested in making your own kefir, you can find the starter locally at La Montanita Co-op or Whole Foods, or the following web sites may help:
+If you are interested in making your own kefir, you can find the starter locally at La Montanita Co-op or Whole Foods, or the following websites may help: